 Map of Pittsburgh Rapid Transit

-Update: This article is kept here for historical reasons, but the map here is out of date.
-For an up-to-date map, though without the points of interest, see Father Pitt’s latest article on Pittsburgh rapid transit.
+The article below is kept here for historical reasons, but the map below is out of date.

 Public transit, like everything else in Pittsburgh, is wonderfully confusing.
 We have buses, busways, streetcars or trolleys, inclines, and subways (the main one where the streetcars run downtown, as well as a subway for the streetcars in Mount Lebanon, a transit tunnel for buses and streetcars under Mount Washington, and a long tunnel on the West Busway).